rwxrob/notes/Types of cycling I do.md

 In the end, I'm hard to categorize.
 If I'm honest, I'll take tarmac over gravel or dirt any day.
 I've had my fill of bing jarred to death but I'll take a little rattling over riding with *any* traffic.
 And keep me the fuck away from the hard-core road cyclists.
 The are some of the biggest assholes on the planet, and yeah, they are ruining a lot of gravel riding for many people they are infecting it with their unearned elitism and lycra.
 In fact, I moved to triathlon *primarily* to escape these insufferable assholes.
 I can smell their stank a mile away.

+Another thing I hate about group riding with a bunch of roadies is the insane mix of experience levels and requirements.
+Everyone is always talking shit about someone for not calling out a pothole, overtaking incorrectly, or having the wrong fucking brakes.
+At a minimum, every single bump *must* be called out.
+This is exhausting and just stupid.
+It takes all the joy out of cycling.
+Sure the sound of 50 bikes in the peloton sounds amazing but its just not worth it.
+And if I want to play with tactics and attacks, I can

-Once again, I'm gonna mention Dustin Klein.
-He perfectly personifies the type of ri
+Once again, I'm gonna mention [I'm a Dustin Klein fanboy](I'm%20a%20Dustin%20Klein%20fanboy.md).
+He perfectly personifies the type of riding and culture I enjoy.